GIS4DEV/GIS4DEV.github.io/_posts/2021-09-13-a-syllabus.md

 ## General Expectations for GIScience Analyses

-Expectations applying to all seven analyses:

 - Write up a summary and interpretation of the analysis.
 - Include methods documentation to support full reproducibility.
-This is most easily achieved by having a model and/or code with good comments.
+This is most easily achieved by having legible code with good comments.
-- Visualize results with maps and/or graphs.
+- Visualize results with maps and/or graphs and interpret findings.